Dylan-Mejia/QuizAppBCS377/README.md

-# QuizAppBCS377
-This is a repository for my quiz app website
+This is a repository for my quiz app website.
+In this website users can sign up with an email, password and display name, this information is saved and stored in MongoDB with a password hash of course.
+The user can take the quiz and choose how many questions they want in their quiz.
+Questions come from the questions.json file.
+Users can also view their profile and their play history as well as view the leaderboards of the top 10 users with the most questions answered correctlly.